Galway and Salthill Tramway

 Horse tram drivers and conductors

-An early and wonderfully evocative view of a G&STCo horsecar making its way through an extremely busy Eyre Square, on what may well have been market day — photo undated, but judging by the fashions on display, which include a stovepipe style of hat, possibly taken in the early 1880s.
+An early and wonderfully evocative view of G&STCo Horsecar No 3 making its way through an extremely busy Eyre Square, on what may well have been market day — photo undated, but judging by the fashions on display, which include a stovepipe style of hat, probably taken in the early 1880s.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-A blow-up of the above photograph showing the conductor on the rear platform; he is wearing informal attire with a bowler hat.
+An enlargement of the above photograph showing the conductor on the rear platform; he is wearing informal attire and a bowler hat.

 Another busy shot of Eyre Square with a driver at the helm of Horsecar No 2 — photo undated, but probably taken in the 1880s.
-Original photo believed to be held in the National Library of Ireland.
+Original photograph held in the National Library of Ireland.

-A blow-up of the above photo showing the driver, in smart jacket, shirt and tie, and a style of bowler hat much favoured in the 1880s.
+An enlargement of the above photograph showing the driver, in smart jacket, shirt and tie, and a style of bowler hat much favoured in the 1880s.

-Another evocative scene, this time of Horsecar No 2 in Shop St around 1910.
-The conductor is standing on the extreme left on the platform step; he is in an informal jacket and is wearing a flat cap.
-Original photo believed to be held in the National Library of Ireland.
+Another evocative scene, this time of Horsecar No 2 in Shop Street around 1910.
+The conductor is standing on the extreme left of the platform step; he is wearing an informal jacket and a flat cap.
+Original photograph held in the National Library of Ireland.

-Another shot of Horsecar No 2, this time in Williamsgate St — photo undated, but probably taken around 1910.
+Another shot of Horsecar No 2, this time in Williamsgate Street — photo undated, but probably taken around 1910.
 The conductor is once again wearing a flat cap.
-Original photo believed to be held in the National Library of Ireland.
+Original photograph held in the National Library of Ireland.